Linux and Macintosh

 does not need to be able to run Open Dental itself.
 See Install Linux on a Server.

 - Unlimited computers can connect to the MySQL database on an ordinary Windows workstation in spite of the 10 computer limit.

 - To get around the 10 computer limit for the A to Z folder, simply get a network attached hard drive.

 - Windows 7 and 8 also get around the 10 computer limit because they have a higher limit of 20 computers.

 Running the Open Dental Client on Workstations

 At times in the past, the Open Dental client program has been run successfully on Linux clients.
-We have largely abandoned efforts to maintain the Linux compatibility, and current versions do not run on Linux or Mac OS.
-If someone was interested in making it work with Linux, it would probably only take a few months of programming effort.
+However, current versions do not run on Linux or Mac O If someone was interested in making it work with Linux, it would probably only take a few months of programming effort.
 We are not interested in doing this programming.
 So it will either require using our plugin framework, or possibly a fork.
 There are significant disadvantages to forking as discussed here on the Programming Resources page.

 Mac users may be interested in these tools that run Windows.